E-APPROACHES & METHODS

 Games can have different formats, including single-player games, multiple player games in which a limited number of players are present on the same location, or multiplayer online games which can accommodate to a large number of players accessing the game from various locations.
 The latter can also be called Massively Multiplayer Online Game (MMOG) or Massively Multiplayer Online Role-Playing Game (MMORPG).
 Games can be linear in the sense that the players go through a scenario determined by the game and with little freedom of choice in the sequence of actions or stages of the game taken or they can be non-linear allowing more freedom of action and sequencing to the players.
 Between linear and non-linear lies a continuum of possibilities.
 While games are often associated with violence and competition, they can also be non-violent and cooperative.
 Games and simulations may range from very basic level interactions to full immersion experiences.

 Games and virtual simulations have only recently made their way to training in the field of CPBB.
-It is necessary here to make a distinction between military and civilian training.
-For military training, gaming and simulations have been increasingly used in recent decades.
-Importantly, however, there has been little focus on the use of gaming for peacebuilding and prevention, with military application primarily focused towards preparing soldiers for active combat situations.
+It is necessary here to make a distinction between military and civilian training, however.
+For military training, gaming and simulations have increasingly been used in recent decades.
+Importantly, there has been little focus on the use of gaming for peacebuilding and prevention, with military application primarily focused towards preparing soldiers for active combat situations.
 The U.S. army has funded several games for training purposes and important cross-overs have been made with entertainment games such as Doom, Quake, and Call of Duty.
 As CPPB has brought troops to previously unknown locations and terrain, such novel features have also been accommodated in games.
 The virtual Afghanistan village was designed for NATO training needs in Afghanistan, for instance, and replicates the entire map and geographical terrain of Afghanistan, while also providing a detailed virtual village to operate in.
-Not all games designed for military training are combat-related.
+Yet not all games designed for military training are combat-related.
 For instance, the CultureShock Afghanistan game is designed to improve inter-cultural competences by placing players in the role of an Afghan village elder.

 For civilian training, games are not yet commonly used.
 MissionReady has used game elements to prepare humanitarian workers for the field.
 The Gaming for Peace (GAP) project, funded by the EU’s Horizon 2020 programme, is developing a game which aims to support the development of soft skills (trust, empathy, intercultural negotiation, diplomacy) for personnel operating in multilateral CPPB missions.
-Several organisations, in particular Search for Common Ground, have also pioneered use of games for promoting CPPB skills, knowledge and attitudes in countries they work in, such as Cedaria Blackout developed for Lebanon.
+Several organisations, in particular Search for Common Ground, have also pioneered the use of games for promoting CPPB skills, knowledge and attitudes in countries they work in, such as Cedaria Blackout developed for Lebanon.
 Another interesting gaming application is Mission Zhobia, which brings players to a fictional country where the rule of law needs to be developed.
 The learning objectives of the game include conflict analysis, identifying stakeholder perspectives, building trust, engaging stakeholders, and adapting to unforeseen peacebuilding challenges.